I passed the A+ 220-901 exam using A+ practice test software and the internet Part 2 of 3

 Now customize all of this to you

 Above is an example.
 That is what I needed to work extra at remembering.
 Ultimately you are the best judge of your own strength and weaknesses when it comes to formatting and populating this kind of study sheet.
 Using the Exam objectives that the CertBlaster Personal Testing Plan lists based on how you do on the practice test is a good place to start to look for what you need to spend extra time on.
 Also, don’t hesitate to print out the list of questions you answered wrong.
 You’ll find that in the next to last screen in the CertBlaster A+ practice test in either Assessment or Study Mode.
 This list will include the correct answers.
 If you do an exam in Assessment mode you are really testing yourself because you cannot see the answers or explanations.
-With this list you can go back to the same exam, this time is Study Mode, and review the questions you got wrong and with the answers and explanations.
+With this list, you can go back to the same exam, this time in Study Mode, and review the questions you got wrong and with the answers and explanations.

 FULL DISCLOSURE: I am an employee of dti Publishing Corp. and so work on a variety of its educational products.
 So, although I believe my advice above is sound it may apply differently to you depending on your background and experiences.